1truong9song9hiep8/english-notes/Chapter01-The_Parts_Of_Speech.md

 **15minute(s) twohour(s) fiveday(s) 60minute(s) sixmile(s) 500year(s) 20pound(s) tenpage(s)**

 **450page(s) twoyear(s) five course(s) 15year(s)old**
 1. It’s quite a long book.
 There are *450pages .*
 2. A few days ago I received a *ten-page* letter.
 3. I didn’t have any change.
 I only had a ____________note.
 4. At work in the morning I usually have a _______________ break for coffee.
 5. There are ___________in an hour.
 6. It’s only a __________flight from London to Madrid.
 7. It was a big meal.
 There were_________________.
 8. Mary has just started a new job.
 She’s got a _______________ contract.

-9. The oldest building in the city is the______________old castle.10.
+9. The oldest building in the city is the______________old castle.
+10. 10.
 I work__________ a week.
 Saturday and Sunday are free.
 11. We went for a __________ walk in the country.
 12. I teach English for two ______________girls.

-**XIII.
+### XIII.
 Join the two (or three) nouns.
-Sometimes you have to use *-'s* or -s* and sometimes you have**

-**to use *of.***
+Sometimes you have to use *-'s* or -s* and sometimes you have** **to use *of.***

-1. the mistake/ the policeman
+1. the mistake/ the policeman <br>*the policeman’s mistake*

--

-*the policeman’s mistake*

-2. the bottom/ the bottle

-*the bottbm of the bottle*
+2. the bottom/ the bottle. <br> *the bottbm of the bottle*
 3. the daughter/ Mr Hill
 4. the name/ this street
 5. the gardens/ our neighbors
 6. the children/ Don and Mary
 7. the wedding/ the friend/ Helen
 8. the ground floor/ the building
 9. the car/ the parents/ Mike
 10. the economic policy/ the government
 11. the money/ the gangsters
 12. the tail/ the horse
 13. the house/ the people we met in Spain
 14. the arm/ the chair
 15. the monthly meeting/ the club
 16. the work/ last year
 17. the death/ someone important
 18. the middle/ the night
 19. the room/ my sisters
 20. the door/ the garage

-<summary>**XIV.
+### XIV.
 Rewrite the underlined phrases, using a possessive form.
-(Viết lại các cụm từ được gạch chân, sử dụng hình thức sở hữu.)**<summary>
+(Viết lại các cụm từ được gạch chân, sử dụng hình thức sở hữu.)
-    1. The storm last week caused a lot of damage.

-        *Last week’s storm caused a lot of damage.*
+1. The storm last week caused a lot of damage. <br> *Last week’s storm caused a lot of damage.*

-    2. The meeting tomorrow has been cancelled.

-        Tomorrow’s meeting has been cancelled.
+2. The meeting tomorrow has been cancelled. <br> *Tomorrow’s meeting has been cancelled.*

-    3. The only cinema in the town has closed down.

-        The only cinema of the town has closed down.
+3. The only cinema in the town has closed down. <br> The only cinema of the town has closed down.

-    4. Exports from Britain to the United States have fallen recently.

-        Britain to the United States’s export have fallen recently.
+4. Exports from Britain to the United States have fallen recently. <br> *Britain to the United States’s export have fallen recently.*
 5. Tourism is the main industry in the region.
 6. The prices this year are even lower.
 7. A rest for five minutes is enough for me.
 8. From here it’s a drive of two hours.
 9. I’ll see you in a week.
 10. The paper yesterday reported the assassination of the Prime Minister

-.